Relocation Depression: What You Should Know

 Missing Friends and Family

 Leaving behind friends and family is one of the hardest parts of moving to a new place.
 The loss of your support system and the relationships you’ve built can lead to feelings of sadness and loneliness.
 To help with this, make an effort to stay in touch with the people you’ve left behind through phone calls, video chats, and messaging.
 Also, work on building a new support system by getting out and meeting new people with similar interests and joining local social groups.
+If you’re moving alone, this can seem overwhelming, but your new environment is sure to have plenty to explore!
+Check out platforms like NextDoor, EventBrite, and local Facebook groups for chances to connect with your new community.

 Unfamiliar Surroundings